1-Shreyash/REST1/README.md

 # REST1
   Build my first Api with REST and deployed it successfully on Railway app.
-  Used MongoDb for Database and Express as the framework for building.
+  Used MongoDb for Database and Express as the framework.

 ## Try the following Queries :